 More than 8 million children in the United States get their primary health care from a Community Health Center.
 Without a doubt, the timing of National Health Center Week lends itself well to engaging the youngest members of our communities as they prepare to return to school.
 From well-child checks to book drives to fun runs, health centers host events that will help children feel healthy, happy, and empowered now and in the future.

 Sesame Street in Communities + NACHC

 This year, we are excited to partner with Sesame Street in Communities (SSIC) for Children’s Health Day!
 Through direct partnerships with organizations like NACHC, SSIC delivers laughter and learning to children and families who need it most.
-SSIC is a bilingual, multimedia initiative that harnesses the power of our engaging Muppets and proven content to reach children across the country with critical educational materials. www.SesameStreetinCommunities.org features more than 800 FREE activities ranging from ABC’s & 123’s, to health and wellness, to tougher topics like coping with traumatic situations.
+SSIC is a bilingual, multimedia initiative that harnesses the power of our engaging Muppets and proven content to reach children across the country with critical educational materials. www.SesameStreetinCommunities.org features hundreds of FREE activities ranging from ABC’s & 123’s, to health and wellness, to tougher topics like coping with traumatic experiences.
 These resources help build resilience skills in young kids and the grown-ups who care for them.
-Explore the site to find printables, videos, articles and more to use in your work with kids and families during National Health Center Week.
+Explore the site to find printables, videos, games, professional development tools, articles and more to use in your work with kids and families during National Health Center Week.

 We’ve provided a few resources and activities below to get you started!

 Routines are key to keeping healthy.
 Brushing teeth, washing hands, eating well, and exercising every day help everyone grow and thrive.
 “Every so often” routines, such as doctor and dentist check ups, ensure that families have the support, information, and care they need to help kids stay well!
 Visit www.SesameStreetinCommunities.org/topics/health for FREE health-focused resources for your center.